consensus-shipyard/mir/samples/blockchain/README.md

 - StateUpdate: This event is sent by the application when it computes the state for the newest head of the blockchain.

 ## Operation

+**Note**: In the sequence diagrams, the boxes with a dotted outline have a different meaning depending on the label in the top left corner:

+- loop: The sequence in the box repeats indefinitely or until the condition in the brackets holds.
+- alt: The two boxes making up this box describe two alternative sequences.
+- opt: The sequence in the box is optional.
+  It is performed if the condition in the boxes holds.
+- par: The two boxes making up this box describe two sequences that are performed in parallel.

 ```mermaid
 sequenceDiagram